-Children learn language from listening, so they do not have to tell Spanish jokes to learn from them.
-They will learn from listening to you tell them.
+Children learn language from listening, so they do not have to tell jokes to learn from them.
+They will learn from listening to you tell them these easy Spanish jokes.

 -Tell your child that you are going to tell a joke.
 Teach the word chiste (joke) and the phrase ¿Te cuento un chiste?
 (Should I tell you a joke?)